 The Sprint Backlog

-The Sprint Backlog is the output of the sprint planning meeting.
-It is essentially the list of tasks that the Scrum team needs to complete during the sprint in order to turn a selected set of product backlog items into a deliverable increment of functionality.
+The sprint backlog is the output of the sprint planning meeting.
+A sprint backlog is essentially the list of tasks that the core Scrum team needs to complete during the sprint in order to turn a selected set of product backlog items into a deliverable increment of functionality.
 Unlike product backlog items, sprint backlog tasks have a time-based (hourly) estimate.
-Since the core scrum team is doing the work, they are responsible for keeping the Sprint Backlog up to date.
+Since the core Scrum team is doing the work, they are responsible for keeping the sprint backlog up to date.

 During a sprint, new tasks may be discovered and tasks already identified may be adjusted.
 This is perfectly normal behavior.
-The Scrum team simply adds the new tasks (and an estimate of the work remaining on that task) to the sprint backlog or adjusts the wording (and if necessary the estimated work remaining) for tasks in progress.
-As the Scrum team completes tasks, they should be marked on the sprint backlog.
-The sprint backlog shows the scrum team members what is complete and what remains.
-This data will help team members run an effective daily scrum meeting.
+The core Scrum team simply adds the new tasks (and an estimate of the work remaining on that task) to the sprint backlog or adjusts the wording (and if necessary the estimated work remaining) for tasks in progress.
+As the core Scrum team completes tasks, those tasks should be marked as complete on the sprint backlog and update the sprint burndown, if they are using that tool The sprint backlog shows the team members what is done and what remains to do.
+This data is essential for team members to plan during their daily scrum meetings.